apache/storm/external/storm-kafka/README.md

 3. A Unix timestamp aka seconds since the epoch (e.g. via `System.currentTimeMillis()`): see [How do I accurately get offsets of messages for a certain timestamp using OffsetRequest?](https://cwiki.apache.org/confluence/display/KAFKA/FAQ#FAQ-HowdoIaccuratelygetoffsetsofmessagesforacertaintimestampusingOffsetRequest?) in the Kafka FAQ

-As the topology runs the Kafka spout keeps track of the offsets it has read and emitted by storing state information under the ZooKeeper path `SpoutConfig.zkRoot+ "/" + SpoutConfig.id`.
-In the case of failures it recovers from the last written offset in ZooKeeper.
+As the topology runs the Kafka spout keeps track of the offsets it has read and emitted.
+Kafka spout offers two options for offset storage which can be configured by setting `SpoutConfig.stateStore`.
+By default, the `storm` option is chosen which stores offset state information under the ZooKeeper path `SpoutConfig.zkRoot+ "/" + SpoutConfig.id`.
+The second option is `kafka` which stores offset state information using
+Kafka's built-in offset management API.

+In the case of failures Kafka spout recovers from the last written offset.

-> **Important:**  When re-deploying a topology make sure that the settings for `SpoutConfig.zkRoot` and `SpoutConfig.id`
+> **Important:**  When re-deploying a topology make sure that the settings for `SpoutConfig.zkRoot` (if `storm` is chosen as storage option)
-> were not modified, otherwise the spout will not be able to read its previous consumer state information (i.e. the
+> and `SpoutConfig.id` were not modified, otherwise the spout will not be able to read its previous consumer state information (i.e. the
-> offsets) from ZooKeeper -- which may lead to unexpected behavior and/or to data loss, depending on your use case.
+> offsets) from storage -- which may lead to unexpected behavior and/or to data loss, depending on your use case.

-This means that when a topology has run once the setting `KafkaConfig.startOffsetTime` will not have an effect for subsequent runs of the topology because now the topology will rely on the consumer state information (offsets) in ZooKeeper to determine from where it should begin (more precisely: resume) reading.
+This means that when a topology has run once the setting `KafkaConfig.startOffsetTime` will not have an effect for subsequent runs of the topology because now the topology will rely on the consumer state information (offsets) in storage to determine from where it should begin (more precisely: resume) reading.
-If you want to force the spout to ignore any consumer state information stored in ZooKeeper, then you should set the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
+If you want to force the spout to ignore any consumer state information stored in storage, then you should set the parameter `KafkaConfig.ignoreStoredOffsets` to `true` (`KafkaConfig.ignoreZkOffsets` can be used as alias for backward compatibility).
 If `true`, the spout will always begin reading from the offset defined by `KafkaConfig.startOffsetTime` as described above.

 ## Using storm-kafka with different versions of Scala